foobar404/moth/roadmap.md

 - (Hard) Add contour tool
 - (Austin) add console error watch system
 - (Austin)(Easy) Switching frames turns on any layers that were switched to be hidden (only a problem for onion skin)

-- shortcuts dont work consistently
-- combine layers and colors into one panel

 # Promotion
 - reddit